zakvarty/website/content/authors/varty_about/_index.md

 - Visitors
 ---

-# Summary
+# About Me:

-I am interested in applied statistics.
-In particular, I enjoy developing models and methods to provide insight in environmental and industrial applications.
+I am interested in developing, applying and teaching statistical methods.
+I particularly enjoy working on problems with strong ties to environmental and industrial application areas.

-A short decription of my PhD research topic is given on this page.
-This is followed by a summary of my past projects, teaching and outreach activities.